Skip to main content

 Institute of Human Virology (IHV)

-The Institute of Human Virology (IHV), its Founder and Co-Director Robert C. Gallo, MD, The Homer & Martha Gudelsky Distinguished Professor in Medicine, brings together the disciplines of basic science, epidemiology, and clinical research in a concerted effort to speed the discovery of diagnostics and therapeutics for a wide variety of chronic human viral infections and diseases.
-Much the Institute's clinical and research effort is targeted at HIV infection, but also investigates hepatitis B and C, human papilloma viruses (HPV), COVID-19, cancer, and more.
-IHV’s more than 300 employees include more than 80 faculty whose research efforts focus in Baltimore and Sub-Saharan Africa countries.
+Much of the Institute's clinical and research effort is targeted at HIV infection, but the IHV also investigates hepatitis B and C, human papilloma viruses (HPV), COVID-19, cancer, and more.
+IHV’s more than 300 employees include more than 80 faculty whose research efforts are focused in Baltimore and Sub-Saharan African countries.

 Lishan Su, PhD